Scalable Cross-Attention Transformer for Cooperative Multi-AP OFDM Uplink Reception: Proposed cross-attention Transformer joint decoder

 This sequence is treated as a set of $N_R$ tokens, each of dimension $d_{\text{model}}$.

 Fusion is performed using an anchor-based cross-attention mechanism.
-We designate AP 1 as the "anchor" without loss of generality (any AP could serve this role), while all views contribute to the keys and values.
+The AP order is randomly assigned and so AP 1 is used only as an arbitrary reference.
+All APs contribute to the keys and values.
 The query $\mathbf{q}_{f,t}$, keys $\mathbf{K}_{f,t}$, and values $\mathbf{V}_{f,t}$ are computed as follows:

-where $W_Q$, $W_K$, and $W_V$ are learnable projection matrices, and we assume the sequence $\mathcal{Z}_{f,t}$ is formatted as a matrix of size $N_R \times d_{\text{model}}$.
+where $W_Q$, $W_K$, and $W_V$ are learnable projection matrices, and we assume the sequence $\mathbf{Z}_{f,t}$ is formatted as a matrix of size $N_R \times d_{\text{model}}$.
 The attention output $\mathbf{a}_{f,t}$ is a weighted sum of the values:

 We then apply a residual connection to the anchor embedding, followed by layer normalization, to obtain the fused representation:

 A lightweight MLP finally maps $\mathbf{z}^{\text{fused}}_{f,t}$ to $m$ logits (bit LLRs) per RE, where $m$ is the number of bits per QAM symbol.